-India Falter Badly and the Rubber is Decided in the India vs England, 2nd Test at Lords, August 1967.
+India falter badly and the rubber is decided now, as India vs England 2nd Test at Lords, August 1967.
 India who had shown enormous powers or recovery at Leeds, allied to a high degree of skill, were thoroughly outclassed at Lord’s in what almost amounted to only two and a half day’s cricket.
-Because, half a day was lost on Friday due to rain, another half a day was lost on Saturday.
+Because half a day was lost on Friday due to rain, another half a day was lost on Saturday.
 But England’s victory by an innings and 124 runs came with half a day to spare on Monday.
-Once again, luck did not run India’s way and things were moving to the other’s way.
+Once again, luck did not run India’s way and things were moving the other’s way.

 Subrata Guha failed a fitness test and Duleep Sardesai was put out of the match (and the tour) when he sustained a broken finger, but this was only part of a sad story.
 The Indians may well claim that the way the pitch played on Monday was foreign to them.
 Against this theory is that they lost three key wickets before lunch, those of Farokh Engineer, Ajit Wadekar, and Borde, and not one of them could, in all con science, blame the wicket for bad shots.

 There was certainly some lift in the morning, and a bit of turn, which in creased after lunch, but nothing like enough for any bowler in the world to take five wickets for 12, as Illingworth did.
 He finished with 6 for 29.
 The story of the match, short as it is, concerns Murray’s six victims in the first innings to equal the Test wicket-keeping record held by Grout of Australia and Lindsay of South Africa; the superb innings of 151 by the elegant Tom Graveney, and Ken Barrington, failing so narrowly, to score his first Test hundred at Lord’s.